chopfitzroy/blog/src/posts/functional-programming-vs-oop-with-metaphors.md

 description: Functional versus object orientated, but with cheesy metaphors to keep everyone happy 😅
 permalink: posts/{{ title | slug }}/index.html
 date: "2021-06-01"
-draft: true
 tags: [functional, programming, javascript, feature]
 ---

 ### Functional vs. Object Orientated 🏹

-Now I want to be clear I am not trying to start a flame war 🔥 becuase if I was I would loose, there are far more people inclined to object orientated programming that there are functional.
+Now I want to be clear I am not trying to start a flame war 🔥 because if I was I would lose, there are far more people inclined to object orientated programming that there are functional.
 I am just here to address some common complaints I get from people and talk about how you can get around them 💪.

-The two most common complaints I recieve when trying to convince people to try out a more functional approach is inheritence and state management, which makes total sense those concepts are baked into object orientated programming and there functional counterparts are not immediately obvious 🙄.
+The two most common complaints I recieve when trying to convince people to try out a more functional approach is inheritence and state management, which makes total sense, these concepts are baked into object orientated programming and their functional counterparts are not immediately obvious 🙄.

 ### Inheritence 💰